 Hours of Operation: Monday – Friday 9am – 5pm

 Samples must be dropped off during working hours.

-Offline workstations with Amira and ImageJ are provided for post acquisition.
+Offline workstations with ImageJ are provided for post acquisition.

 Long term data storage is not provided.
 Users must use their own collaboration folders on the HMS server.
 External users will provide an FTP or dropbox location for data storage.